ScrumDoLLC/scrumdo-static/help/personalprojects.md

 ## What is a personal project?

 A personal project is a way for members of an organization to track things that only they care about.
-They are only viewable by the creator of the project.
+They are only viewable by the creator of the project/board.
 These are great for things like:

 * Tracking your personal work
+  * Honey-Do lists
+  * Personal career goals
+  * To-read lists
+  * Personal ideations

 * Tracking confidential information that other employees shouldn't see, such as:
   * Track employee performance
   * Confidential contract status
+  * Financial and budget process approvals

-You can create either a Timebox(iteration/sprint) based or a flow(iterationless/Sprint less) based personal project.
+You can create either a timebox(iteration/sprint) based or a flow(iterationless/sprint less) based personal project.

 Staff members of your organization can see that the project exists, but can not see the content of the project.